Gregnition/Travel-Site/README.md

 ---

 ## ✨ Features
-- 🎥 Fullscreen video backgrounds for each city
+-  Fullscreen video backgrounds for each city
-- 🖱️ Smooth slider navigation with animated transitions
+-  Smooth slider navigation with animated transitions
-- 📱 Responsive design with mobile-friendly hamburger menu
+-  Responsive design with mobile-friendly hamburger menu
-- 🔗 Social media links for extended engagement
+-  Social media links for extended engagement
-- 🎨 Modern UI styled with Google Fonts and Font Awesome icons
+-  Modern UI styled with Google Fonts and Font Awesome icons

+---

+## To Add
+- Pages for each city/Nav bar buttons
+- Photo gallery